Radiation therapy uses high-powered x-rays, particles, or radioactive seeds to kill cancer cells.

 Radiotherapy; Cancer - radiation therapy; Radiation therapy - radioactive seeds; Intensity-modulated radiotherapy (IMRT); Image-guided radiotherapy (IGRT); Radiosurgery-radiation therapy; Stereotactic radiotherapy (SRT)-radiation therapy; Stereotactic body radiotherapy (SBRT)-radiation therapy; Intraoperative radiotherapy; Proton radiotherapy-radiation therapy

-Czito BG, Calvo FA, Haddock MG, Palta M, Willett CG.
+Czito BG, Calvo FA, Haddock MG, Blitzlau R, Willett CG.
 Intraoperative irradiation.
 In: Gunderson LL, Tepper JE, eds.
-Gunderson and Tepper: Clinical Radiation Oncology.
-4th ed.
-Philadelphia, PA: Elsevier; 2016:chap 17.
+Gunderson and Tepper's Clinical Radiation Oncology.
+5th ed.
+Philadelphia, PA: Elsevier; 2021:chap 22.